sampsyo/cs6120/content/blog/2020-09-11-futil-vs-fsm/index.md

 compiler, whereas generating FSM designs from Dahlia would require careful analysis of the timing behavior of programs.

+Since are goal is to evaluate the efficacy of FuTIL's FSM generation, we chose to implement the Euclidean algorithm, whose main computation is a loop body.

 **GCD**.
 Implementation of the Euclidean algorithm in both Dahlia (compiled to FuTIL) and as an FSM.
 The steps column shows the number of steps taken by the algorithm.
 We compare the following designs: